meep-morp/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRoute match is used to access data associated with the Route such as times rendered and URL.

 2. How would you explain form validation to someone who has never programmed before?

+Form validation makes sure the user is inputting the right information that the backend can use.
+It keeps things running smoothly by keeping things the same data type.

 3. In 1-2 sentences, define end to end testing.

+End to end testing is testing the flow of the application from start to finish in the guise of a real user.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will**